kallileo/kallileo.github.io/_posts/2022-12-17-Modbus_TCP-Client-Sockets-C#.md

+---
-ModbusTCP Client example by using sockets in C#
+title: "ModbusTCP Client example by using sockets in C#"
+categories:
+  - blog
+---

 Very simple ModbusTCP Client example coded in C# that uses network .NET sockets library (System.Net.Sockets) to read holding registers from a ModbusTCP Server device.
 No EXTERNAL Modbus libraries like EasymodbusTCP are used.